rohinp/zivver-assignment/src/main/scala/com/bulkread/BulkRead.md

 5. Now repeating the steps 1 to 4 for all the chunks read using combinator `repeat`
 6. One the file is divided into chunks with seasoned data along with metadata inhand, shuffeling and reducing can be done.
 7. To keep it simple shuffle and reduce are done in one step, reading files in order of product id from all the files and writing to the output or result file.
+8. `Using.Manager` works like wonder in this case as I wanted to read from multiple files and write into one file, w.r.t resource management.

 ### Improvements:
 There is lot to improve: